From Christ to Jesus

 The other fatal blow is that the authors tell us they solely knew this Jesus by Visiting the Heavens Visions Scriptures reinterpretations Being possessed by Christ Baptism & Eucharist.
 This is the way celestial figures have always been created including all the Jewish Angelology, the apocalyptic judge "Son of Man" and the Logos by Philo who have so much in common with this Jesus.Current scholarship cannot explain this sudden elevation of an unknown illiterate Jewish peasant to the rank of Son of God, sustainer of the universe and world's sin redeemer, nor the existence of large Christian communities like the one in Rome, right at the beginning.

-- Ancient Greek Novels/Romances (five survived complete from antiquity).
+- Ancient Greek Novels/Romances (five survived completely from antiquity).

 - Hellenic Philosophies including Cynicism.